-- C. Puncture-resistant material: any fabric or combination of fabrics that will predictably withstand puncture.
-Examples include, but are not limited to: - four-ounce (1.6 mm) leather - four layers of heavy poplin cloth - ballistic nylon rated to at least 550 Newtons
+C. Puncture-resistant material: any fabric or combination of fabrics that will predictably withstand puncture.
+Examples include, but are not limited to:

 Kevlar is not an acceptable material, as it degrades rapidly.
 These materials need only be tested at the marshal's discretion; all other materials must be tested the first time new gear is used, or if no marshal on the field knows a given piece of gear to have been tested.
 (Refer to Appendix 1 on Testing Standards.)